Why Renters Are Setting Their Sights on Brewerytown

 Mention this post whiling visiting us during any of the Philly Mag Open House weekends in April and your application fee is waived. *For more information about leasing at 31 Brewerytown or any of Westrum Development’s properties like Arbours at Eagle Pointe, click here.
 Or, check them out during Open House tours every weekend in April.

-*Limited to one application fee per unitThis post is a sponsored collaboration between Open House and Philadelphia magazine's advertising department.
+*Limited to one application fee per unitThis is a paid partnership between Open House and Philadelphia Magazine's City/Studio